 What is Ash Dieback and how to spot it

 Ash Dieback is a fungal disease (Chalara fraxinea) that affects Ash trees; the symptoms are early leaf loss and crown dieback which can lead to the death of the tree.
-Common Ash is the third most prevalent species of Britain’s woodlands and is present in high numbers throughout the city’s 504 hectares of woodlands.
-It also has a significant presence in our local parks, open spaces and to a lesser extent, streets.
+Common Ash is the third most prevalent woodland species in the United Kingdom.
+They are present in high numbers throughout the city’s 504 hectares of woodlands.
+There are few highway Ash trees, some exist in Park and Open spaces and where these are prominent their loss would create a significant impact upon the local visual amenity of the area.